Robert J. Schneider

 Eda flipped through the pages and stopped at a large group picture.
 "This is a shot of the Drama Club.
 You can see Maureen and Kay on the far left."
 Eda pointed to two pretty girls at the edge of the photo.
 "The senior girls wanted to crop out Maureen but then Kay would also have been cropped out.
 Kay was well liked so the picture was left as is."
 Eda flipped a few pages forward and stopped in the class pictures section.
 "Here's Sister Bridget's ninth grade homeroom class.
 Maureen is here in the front row."
 She paged forward a bit more.
 "This is Sister Joyce's tenth grade homeroom.
 Kay is in the back row.
 I think there is one more shot of Kay."
 Eda paged to the sports teams section and pointed to a picture of the softball team.
 Kay could easily be identified kneeling in the front row.

-Lana said, "In some of the pictures at Michael's parents' house in Flushing Kay and Maureen look very much alike.
+Lana said, "In some of the pictures at Michael's parents' house in Flushing the sisters look very much alike.
 In these pictures they can easily be told apart."

 Eda said, "Since when I first met them I've never seen them dressed alike.
 Back then Kay was more of a reddish blonde.
 Maureen had some red highlights but was closer to being a true blonde.
 Their personalities were so different that no one at St. Brendan's ever confused Maureen with Kay."